eiriklied/es6-generators/Readme.md

 // Will output
 // Starting generator
 // Got exception!
 "My custom thrown exception"
 ```

-Of course this example doesn't do much of use, but looking at the code inside
+Of course this example doesn't do much of use.
+But, looking at the code inside
-the generator, we can see that the exeption handling looks very familiar, and
+the generator, we can see that the exeption handling looks very familiar.
+And
-still, we have no callbacks inside the generator!
+still we have no callbacks inside the generator!

 The [co](https://github.com/visionmedia/co) library we used earlier does exactly
 what it should do when it comes to handling exceptions.
-Lets look at an example
+Let's look at an example
 with a failing http request:

 ```javascript